IBM-EPBL/IBM-Project-17832-1659676633/README.md

-## AI-Powered Nutrition Analyzer For Fitbess Enthusiasits :muscle: :grapes:
+## AI-Powered Nutrition Analyzer For Fitness Enthusiasits :muscle: :grapes:
 ### GOAL

 Creating an AI-Powered Nutrition Analyzer for Fitness Enthusiasists to Know the Nutrition content present in the food